SantaMcCloud/BiG-SCAPE_Galaxy/note.md

 - added test section with 1 test.
 Was hard to make thsi run since i got alwyas some errors but even then at some poit it just did run true and i dont know why but it passed which is good
 - did a first check and update some labels and help text of some parameters.
 Right now evreything should be added and should be correct!
 - wrote the help section with, i think, all infos you need
+- throw out [--qury_bgc] because it cause errors and throw out [--skip_ma] beacuse it galaxy never reuse the output in a run so this option does nothing!